Check this space for occasional updates and other items of interest.

 There are more questions than answers.
 Few seem willing to address them.
 Yet they raise obvious, serious concerns.
 While we need not unthinkinly reject tending the wild on the basis of unanswered questions, neither should we shy away from those questions.

 There are, as well, concerns about horticulture and tending the wild I haven't touched on here.
-I'll likely pull together something more thorough in the future.
+I may pull together something more thorough in the future.

 For a view similar to my own, see this essay by Kevin Tucker:

-Most of these groups were not hunter-gatherers, certainly not immediate-return hunter-gatherers.
+Though some of these groups may be referred to as "hunter-gatherers," that classsification may at times be applied too loosely.
+And few, it seems likely, were immediate-return hunter-gatherers.
 As would be expected of any group practicing substantial horticulture, they were more sedentary.

 An recent opinion piece by anthropologist Donald Attwood in the Montreal Gazette created a good opportunity for a letter to the editor.
 I tried an understated approach, nudging a general readership to begin thinking about the corner we've painted ourselves into via agriculture.
 It's what John Zerzan calls the "demon engine of civilization."
 Here's the letter (or read it at the Gazette):